 1. You Can Get Super Precise

 Sketch gives you better precision all-around.
 One example is the customizable grid and the way-way better auto-guides, which actually help, as opposed to being in the way (even allowing you to set items equidistantly).

 I also enjoy the ability to design by numbers, to type pixel values.
 This leads to pixel-perfect designs, which minimizes communication time and maximizes efficiency and clarity.

 I love myself some vectors, but what I love even more is the ability to work with them easily.
 Photoshop makes this unnecessarily complicated for some reason.

 I have the latest version of Photoshop CC and when trying to add an SVG icon to a design I receive the error: “Could not place the document ‘1445368362_bubble.svg’ because no parser or file format can open the file.”
 I’m sure the company that makes a dedicated vector editor could figure this out.
 In Sketch, I just drag and drop my SVG icon into the app and it’s displayed as you would expect.

-Another aspect of vector editing I love is the four buttons for union, subtract, intersect and difference.
+Another aspect of vector editing I love is the four buttons for union, subtract, intersect, and difference.
 This allows me to select two shapes and combine them to create something nice.
 To make the speech bubble below I added a rectangle, then a triangle.
-I used smart guides to position them properly, selected them both and used union to make them into a single shape.
+I used smart guides to position them properly, selected them both, and used the union to make them into a single shape.
 Too easy.